-When it comes to investment options, Fixed Deposits (FDs) and Debt Mutual Funds (MFs) are often considered go-to choices for many investors.
-Both offer relatively stable returns and low-risk profiles, making them attractive options for those seeking capital preservation and regular income.
-However, when deciding between FDs and Debt MFs, it’s essential to understand the differences, benefits, and drawbacks of each.
-In this blog, we will explore the key factors to consider when choosing between FDs and Debt MFs and help you determine which option may be better suited to your financial goals and risk tolerance.
+When it comes to choosing between Fixed Deposits (FDs) and Debt Mutual Funds (MFs) for your investments, it can be a bit confusing.
+Both options provide stable returns and have low risks, making them popular choices for those who want to protect their money and earn regular income.
+However, it’s important to understand the differences and benefits of each before making a decision.
+In this blog, we will explore the key factors to consider when choosing between FDs and Debt MFs.

 What is Fixed Deposit?